iUoB/help.iuob.uk/docs/en-GB/README.md

 footer: MIT Licensed | Copyright © 2020-2021 Harry Yep & iUoB Contributors.
 All rights reserved.
 ---

+If you want to know more about the University of Birmingham, please visit [University of Birmingham official website](https://www.birmingham.ac.uk/)

 Please select your language:
 - [British English](./)